The German V2 jammer

 O-28/ARQ-11 audio oscillator

 Three power supplies were used with three phase 400~ input to get the 6kV at 2 amperes needed for the transmitter.
 Only about a dozen complete ARQ-11 sets were manufactured before the contract was terminated because of the pace of ground advance in Europe.
 This particular power oscillator is serial number 9, the modulator is serial number 6, and the audio oscillator is serial number 5.
 This set is missing only the C-187/ARQ-11 junction box/power panel and the associated R-21/ARQ-11 receiver.
+If anyone has any documentation or pieces of this set, I would deeply appreciate them contacting me.

 The three PP-130 power supplies